shantel-martinez/shantel-martinez.github.io/mentoring.md

 **Samantha Beck**  | Su 2016- Sp 2017
 CAHNRS Internship Program, Washington State University, Pullman WA
 Research: Fine mapping a locus corresponding to the Enhanced Response to Abscisic acid, ERA8, gene of wheat (*Triticum aestivum* L.)
-Awards: Showcase for Undergraduate Research and Creative Avticities (SURCA) 1st Place
+Awards: 1st Place at the Washington State University Showcase for Undergraduate Research and Creative Activities (SURCA) Poster Competition

 [Samantha](https://www.linkedin.com/in/samantha-conselman-09aa1a10b/) now works at Marrone Bio Innovations as an Assistant Crop Scientist for the past 2 years.